 Constituting as a members club or unincorporated association30 August 2018

 To help you become a members club, or unincorporated association, Swim England has created a Model Constitution.
 It is a template allowing you to develop your own document without having to write it from scratch.

 This model is the simplest structure to start a club.
 It’s not subject to specific laws or regulatory requirements.
 It is also currently the most popular legal structure of clubs.

-You can access the 2022 Model Constitution for unincorporated clubs below, along with other key documents.
-These include general guidance notes and various annexes on subjects such as the code of ethics and using online banking.
+You can access the 2022 Model Constitution for unincorporated clubs below, along with a guidance document.